IT Glue Password Asset: Best Practices

 b.
 Cloud: for logging into a cloud-based application.

 d.
 OTP secret key.
-This is to store the secret key used to generate OTPs, in case we ever need to set up authentication on another device.
+This is to store the secret key (seed) used to generate OTPs, in case we ever need to set up authentication on another device.
 Always link the OTP secret key password asset as a related item to the primary password asset.
-(The primary password asset is where the OTP should be generated.)
+(The primary password asset is where the OTP is generated and viewable.)
 Set the permissions for the OTP code asset to "senior staff" only.

 e.
 Local Machine.
 Local password for a computer or server.
 Not for other devices.